Brown Environmental Leadership Lab (BELL): Rhode Island

 Housing

 The BELL: Rhode Island program is located at Brown University in Providence, Rhode Island.
 You will be staying in one of the residence halls at Brown University.
-You will be assigned up to one roommate, though most students will be staying in a single dorm space.
+You will be assigned up to two roommates, though many students will be staying in a single dorm space.
 You will share private bathrooms located in the hallway of the dorm.

-For three nights in the middle of the program, you will stay in an individual tent at Camp Aquapaug in South Kingstown, Rhode Island.
+You will spend three nights in an individual tent at Round the Bend Farm in Massachusetts.
 You will have access to running water and bathrooms near the campsite.
-You will be preparing and cooking some of your own meals with the help of the BELL staff (no previous cooking experience needed).
+You will be preparing and cooking some of your own meals with the help of the Round the Bend Farm staff (no previous cooking experience needed).

 Dining Services Information